duncanmacintyre/DIY-sensors/proj2-dht/README.md

-# Project 2: The digital humidity-temperature sensor
+# Project 2: Digital sensors—The digital humidity-temperature sensor

 The digital humidity-temperature sensor (DHT) is an integrated circuit—that is, it contains several components packaged together into a nice, little, mini circuit for our convenience.
 Among other things, it contains